PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/computing-infrastructures/README.md

 You can view/download the PDF [here](notes/computing-infrastructures.pdf).
 In the [notes folder](notes/), you can also see the source code.

+In the [CHANGELOG](CHANGELOG.md) file you can see the changes made to each version of the PDF file.
+The versioning can be helpful if you want to understand if there are any new features/fixes in the file.

 For any issue, [use the appropriate section](https://github.com/PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/issues).

 ## Course Syllabus